seamplex/feenox/README4hackers.markdown

   ```

   and does not need to know nor write the weak form of the Poisson
-  equation in the input file (as other tools ask for).
+  equation in the input file, since the vast majority of [users][] will
+  not know what a weak form is (even though other “similar” tools ask
+  their users for that).

 - a Git repository with GPL sources (and FDL documentation) where
   contributions are welcome.
 In particular, each partial differential